sash11/Minisforum-MS-01-Hackintosh/README.md

 1. Sound - for some reason driver is not loaded and I have no sound in the system, except through Bluetooth.
 UPD.
 Could not get AppleALC working, so I tried VoodooHDA extension and I have sound that way.
 Not ideal, but it works.
 2. LAN interfaces - currently I am not using any third party kexts.
 Interfaces work OOB with native Apple driver, but that limits the speed to 1Gb.

+## Post-Install
+In order to get the sound working, implement VoodooHDA method.
+Do your own research...